Master of Arts in English

 Plan of Study

-Coursework Requirements and Policy on Incomplete Grades
+Coursework Requirements, Independent Studies, and Policy on Incomplete Grades

 Visit the UConn Graduate Catalog for course requirements for the current academic year, or view requirements from a past catalog year.